EzzEldin-Kadry/Colqua/README.md

 # Colqua
- 2D Puzzle Board, Repair The Picture Colors, implemented in (2020) [**Visit the website.**](https://globalgamejam.org/2020/games/colqua-5)<br>
+ 2D Puzzle Board, Repair The Picture Colors (2020) [**Visit the website.**](https://globalgamejam.org/2020/games/colqua-5)<br>

-## Description
-A global game jam (2020) demo game which was made in 48 hours.
+A global game jam demo game which was made in 48 hours.
-You have a picture with uncompleted colors and you have to fix it!
-The goal is to repair the picture colors to be the same as the original picture.
-You are controlling a ball painter which can be colored by the primary colors(Red - Blue), however, it cannot be colored by a mixed color directly, you have to mix the red and blue colors to get purple.
+Given a picture with uncompleted colors.
+Your goal is to repair the picture by using a ball painter to fill in the missing colors.
+The ball painter can only be colored by the primary colors (red and blue).
+However, you cannot directly color the ball purple.
+You must mix the red and blue colors together to create purple.

 Controls: WASD to move Space to jump.